Ohtori1967/A-QPSK-Tranceiver-Receiver-System-Based-on-PlutoSDR/README.md

 The system consists of two main components:

 * **TX (Transmitter):**
   Encapsulates file data into framed packets, adds metadata headers, applies QPSK modulation, and transmits via SDR.
-A ADI PlutoSDR (AD9363) was used in experiment for this part.
+An ADI PlutoSDR (AD9363) was used in experiment for this part.

 * **RX (Receiver):**
   Demodulates the QPSK signal, verifies packet integrity, scans the stream for file metadata, and reassembles the original file.
 A Microphase ANTSDR-E316 (AD9361, PlutoSDR firmware) was tested.